Checkmarx/JS-SCP/src/output-encoding/nosql-injection.md

 For more information regarding other aspects of MongoDB see the [MongoDB documentation][1]

+As is usual if the application accepts user input as query parameters, then malicious content can be injected into the database unless some steps are taken to prevent it.

 There are several aspects of security to keep in mind if using MongoDB.
 In this section of the document we will focus on NoSQL injection.